 Pasta puttanesca has a tomato-based sauce that is flavored with garlic, anchovy, capers and red pepper flakes.
 I never had this dish until culinary school, one night we made it and I fell in love.
 It is magical.

 If anchovy is making you second guess making this, let me explain why it’s so good.
 I used anchovy paste in my recipe below, so you will not need to cook with actual anchovies – phew.
 Anchovy paste will give the pasta puttanesca an undeniable flavor makes the dish so incredible.
 The anchovies are cured so you will get an earthy, salty layer of flavor.
 Don’t just take my word on this, I want you to know, I do not eat fish, as much as I have tried to like it, I just never like it but I truly love anchovy paste in dishes, it just adds a very unique touch that is undeniably delicious.

-It looks like this in the grocery store, usually near tomato paste (amazon affiliate link).
+The packaging looks like thin in the grocery store, usually near tomato paste (amazon affiliate link).